top of page

 Gabrielle Hamilton, photographed in 2017, is the chef and writer behind Prune, the acclaimed East Village restaurant she opened in 1999.
 Known for its unapologetically simple, bistro-style fare and no-nonsense approach to hospitality, Prune became a cult favorite among chefs, critics, and diners alike, redefining what a neighborhood restaurant could be.
 Photo provided courtesy of Getty Images for NYCWFF.

-Her journey from a scrappy, unsupervised teenager to a restaurant owner is told through tactile, aromatic prose that brings every kitchen she’s worked to life.
-She recalls the basics she learned at her mother’s side, her gritty years working for catering companies (after which readers may think twice before eating another dainty canapé), and her years backpacking across the world—often broke, often relying on the generosity of strangers to share a meal.
+Her journey from a scrappy, unsupervised teenager to a restaurant owner is told through tactile, aromatic prose that brings every kitchen she’s worked in to life.
+She recalls the basics she learned at her mother’s side, her gritty years working for catering companies (after which readers may think twice before eating another dainty canapé), and her years backpacking across the world, most often broke and relying on the generosity of strangers to share a meal.

-Ultimately, Hamilton’s decision to open Prune was never just about running a restaurant—it was about reclaiming something raw and real in a dining world that had become obsessed with labels, accolades, and exclusivity.
-She wanted to recreate the kind of primal, unpretentious meals she had experienced in small villages and backstreet cafés from Brussels to Burma—before big-city dining turned those moments into expensive, curated performances.
+Ultimately, Hamilton’s decision to open Prune was never just about running a restaurant, but reclaiming something raw and real in a dining world that had become obsessed with labels, accolades, and exclusivity.
+She wanted to recreate the kind of primal, unpretentious meals she had experienced in small villages and backstreet cafés from Brussels to Burma before big-city dining turned those moments into expensive, curated performances.

 In a restaurant industry increasingly driven by trends and theatrics, Hamilton longed for something simpler.
 A 30-seat space in the still-graffitied, ungentrified East Village, where food could just be food.
-That ethos—her relentless pursuit of authenticity—is what made Blood, Bones & Butter an instant New York Times bestseller, earning comparisons to Kitchen Confidential and winning the James Beard Foundation Award for Writing and Literature.
-More than a memoir, it’s a manifesto—one that cemented Hamilton as both a fiercely original voice in food and a literary force in her own right.
+That ethos is what made Blood, Bones & Butter an instant New York Times bestseller, earning comparisons to Kitchen Confidential and winning the James Beard Foundation Award for Writing and Literature.

 bottom of page